DrRichXu/Combinatorics/index.md

 <h3>Talk</h3>

- <p><a href="https://www.hubu.edu.cn/info/1316/30867.htm" target="_blank">6-th International Conference of Coding, Cryptography and Combinatorics.</a> New theoretical bounds and constructions of permutation codes under block permutation metric. </p>
+ <p><a href="https://www.hubu.edu.cn/info/1316/30867.htm" target="_blank">6-th International Conference of Coding, Cryptography and Combinatorics.</a> New theoretical bounds and constructions of permutation codes under block permutation metric.
+May, 2019 </p>
- <p><a href="http://dimacs.fzu.edu.cn/ReadNews.asp?NewsID=1429" target="_blank">2019 Conference on Combinatorial Mathematics and Graph Theory.</a> Some extremal results on hypergraph Turan problems</p>
+ <p><a href="http://dimacs.fzu.edu.cn/ReadNews.asp?NewsID=1429" target="_blank">2019 Conference on Combinatorial Mathematics and Graph Theory.</a> Some extremal results on hypergraph Turan problems, June, 2019.</p>
- <p><a href="https://www.bilibili.com/video/BV1n54y1k7EY?from=search&seid=12406358348923389711" target="_blank">Invited talk in Taiyuan University of Technology.</a> On color isomorphic patterns in proper colorings. </p>
+ <p><a href="https://www.bilibili.com/video/BV1n54y1k7EY?from=search&seid=12406358348923389711" target="_blank">Invited talk in Taiyuan University of Technology.</a> On color isomorphic patterns in proper colorings.
+Oct, 2020. </p>
- <p><a href="https://www.bilibili.com/video/BV1n54y1k7EY?from=search&seid=12406358348923389711" target="_blank">Invited talk in Shandong University</a>A breif introduction to the random algebraic method. </p>
+ <p><a href="SDUtalk.jpg" target="_blank">Invited talk in Shandong University.</a> A breif introduction to the random algebraic method.
+Oct, 2020. </p>

 <h3>Contact</h3>